SunilSreedhar/get-the-ZEN-out-of-KAIZEN/README.md

 Kaizen doesn’t happen in a vacuum.
 There should be a need – a desire to improve.
 A sentence that captures that need is a great starting point for a Kaizen event.

 You do not need to be a CEO to sponsor a Kaizen event – any supervisor or team lead can make this happen.
-It doesn’t need much resources, expect for the time & effort of team members.
+It doesn’t need much resources, except for the time & effort of team members.

 Holding a Kaizen event involves a few simple steps.
 See file 'Simplified Kaizen event'

 Remember – Kaizen is about short steps to improve & get to a better state.
 Trying to get everything accomplished at the first go is the biggest bane of a Kaizen event.
 Topics that will help improve from your current state – but which requires longer time; large investment or significant effort – these will come up during your brainstorming sessions.
 But instead of spinning your wheel to get the toughest stuff done, keep them in a parking lot.
-And focus on the low hanging fruits.
+And focus on tuning the engine, rather than changing the engine!

-Keep it simple, and your Kaizen event will be a success!
+Keep your Kaizen event simple and you will find the organizational Zen you are looking for!